godfreynolan/DJITutorialsKotlin/3-Camera/README.md

 ---
 ### Summary

-In this tutorial, you have learned how to use **MediaManager** to preview photos, play videos, download or delete files, you also learn how to get and show the video playback status info.
-By using the **MediaManager**, the users can get the metadata for all the multimedia files, and has access to each individual multimedia file.
-Hope you enjoy it!
+In this tutorial, you’ve learned how to use DJI Mobile SDK to show the **FPV View** from the aircraft's camera and control the camera of DJI's Aircraft to shoot photo and record video.
+These are the most basic and common features in a typical drone mobile app: **Capture** and **Record**.
+However, if you want to create a drone app which is more fancy, you still have a long way to go.
+More advanced features should be implemented, including previewing the photo and video in the SD Card, showing the OSD data of the aircraft and so on.
+Hope you enjoy this tutorial, and stay tuned for our next one!

 ---
 ### License